mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 ![Confusion matrix of instruction width type classification when using \ac{LOGO CV} on the ISAdetect dataset, aggregated across all models \label{fig:cm-logo-instructionwidthtype}](./images/results/confusion-logo-instructionwidthtype-allmodels.svg){ width=300px }

 \autoref{fig:logo-instructionwidthtype-by-model} aggregates the results across \acp{ISA}.
-Similar to the performance seen with endianness classification, the performance of the embedding models perform better than the non-embedding counterparts, with the _Simple1d-E_ model performing the best with a mean accuracy of 88.0%.
+Similar to the performance seen with endianness classification, the embedding models perform better than the non-embedding counterparts, with the _Simple1d-E_ model performing the best with a mean accuracy of 88.0%.

 \autoref{fig:logo-instructionwidthtype-by-isa} aggregates results across the different models.
 Many \acp{ISA} are correctly classified with accuracy well above 90%, while others perform poorly and show large performance variations across runs.